NicolasBesson/BlueRCCar/README.md

 * Select **USBtinyISP** as Programmer

 ## Project Dependencies
-The project depends on the following libraries :
+The project depends on the following libraries:

 * **SoftwareSerial** by Peter Lerup revision 1.0.0
 * **TinywireM** by Adafruit